1. Introduction

 - Cookies

-4. Information that may be collected
+4. Information we may collect

-4.1 Information you provide voluntarily
+4.1 Information you provide

 4.2 Automatically collected technical data

-4.3 Content you upload or post
+4.3 Content you upload or publish

-| Type | Common examples | Usually from |
+| Type | Common examples | Typical source |

 |---|---|---|